0x60df/loophole/README.md

 disabled temporarily by calling `loophole-suspend`, which keeps state of each loophole-map.
 `loophole-resume` restores suspended temporary key bindings.
-These functions realize suspension by removing and adding `loophole-map-alist` in `emulation-mode-map-alists`.
+These functions realize suspension by removing and adding `loophole--map-alist` in `emulation-mode-map-alists`.

 Note that disabling `loophole-mode` also calls `loophole-suspend` and keeps